diapolon/ESPAltherma_JSON/README.md

+<h2>About</h2>
 <p>
-  This is a fork without mqtt
+  This is a Fork of raomin/ESPAltherma.
+It can be used to read data from Altherma via JSON http api instead of mqtt protocol.
 </p>